 Brix: We hit upon a recipe early on, and the process is this.
 People bring in riffs or songs that they have written the initial skeleton of by themselves.
-Let’s take Jason Brown, for instance; he will write the initial skeleton of a song and put it on Logic in his house then he will send the demo of it to the rest of the guys and me.
-I will then listen to the song, and I will know in an instant if it’s for me.
+For instance, let's take Jason Brown; he will write the initial skeleton of a song and put it on Logic in his house then he will send the demo of it to the rest of the guys and me.
+I will then listen to the song, and I will know in an instant if it's for me.
 And then I will write the words and melody at my house on top of what they have done.

 Where do you get your inspiration for the lyrics from?